braillerap/DesktopBrailleRAP/README.md

 * Direct print to BrailleRAP embosser.
 * GCODE download for hacking and test.

-we just start a wiki about DeskTopBrailleRAP [here](https://github.com/braillerap/DesktopBrailleRAP/wiki)
+we just start a wiki about DesktopBrailleRAP [here](https://github.com/braillerap/DesktopBrailleRAP/wiki)

 # Releases
 We provide pre-built binaries for Windows, Debian 12, Ubuntu 24.04 and Raspberry PI OS.
 See [releases](https://github.com/BrailleRAP/DesktopBrailleRAP/releases) for more information.